DivyanshJindal26/SysAdminTest/BonusProb/solution.md

 # What else I did
 - Hid all the errors, no logs using print.
 Only stores the file contents in the System/Logs
 - If azure doesn't work, itll simply save the folder and ignore the azure thing.
+- Using task scheduler doesn't even show up in Task Manager which is amazing for what we are doing.